BrianMillerS/ML-Gradient_Descent_Example/README.md

 Stochastic Gradient Descent(GD) for Linear Regression:

 This post is inspired by Matt Nedrich's [blog post](https://spin.atomicobject.com/2014/06/24/gradient-descent-linear-regression/).
 This is a great introduction to GD, but I want to delve into the math a little more, and use a different loss function.
 I highly recommend reading Matt's blog post and also watching Siraj Raval's [youtube video](https://www.youtube.com/watch?v=xRJCOz3AfYY) on this topic.
+Also, we will be using a toy data set (the same dataset that Siraj used).
 Just to be clear there are faster and less computationally expensive ways to perform linear regression, but we are just using it as a way to show how gradient descent works.

 Let's begin with a refresher of the linear regression setup.
 The goal is to generate the line that is closest to as many data points as possible.
 Hence we can define our error (or loss) function to be representative of the mean distance between all data points and our line.
 Let’s use the Mean Absolute Error as our loss function: